-The Project is set to run for a three year term.
+The Project ran for a three year term.
 The first year focused on increasing the Project members' human rights knowledge base, and identifying and prioritizing human rights barriers in the four key areas.
 Strategies were identified to remove these barriers.
 The second year continued with developing and implementing the strategies.
-An interim evaluation of the progress of the Project will be conducted.
-The third year will continue with implementation and the final evaluation phase will begin.
+The third year saw further implementation of the strategies and preparations for the evaluation phase.